PratikshaPa-BJ/Backend-Dev/readMe/readMe.md

 2. Validate the userId.
 Send error if userId is invalid..
 3. Validate the productId.
 Send the error if productId is invalid..
 4. Now write the logic for order creation.
+3 scenarios:-

-3 scenarios:- i..Scenario 1, For paid user app and the user has sufficient balance.
+   i) Scenario 1, For paid user app and the user has sufficient balance.
 We deduct the balance from user's balance and update the user.
-We create an order document
+We create an order document..

-   ii..Scenaio 2, For paid app user and the user has insufficient balance.
-We send an error that the user doesn't have enough balance
+   ii) Scenaio 2, For paid app user and the user has insufficient balance.
+We send an error that the user doesn't have enough balance..

-   iii..Scenario 3, For free app user, we dont check user's balance and create the order with 0 amount.
+   iii) Scenario 3, For free app user, we dont check user's balance and create the order with 0 amount..